Skip to main content

 BMI=body mass index.

-In the medical study, adults living with obesity, or with overweight and with at least one weight-related medical problem, who took Wegovy® pill, along with a reduced-calorie diet and increased physical activity, lost on average about 33 lb which was about 14% of their starting body weight.
+In the medical study, adults living with obesity, or with overweight and at least one weight-related medical problem, who took Wegovy® pill, along with a reduced-calorie diet and increased physical activity, lost on average about 33 lb, which was about 14% of their starting body weight.
 In comparison, adults who took placebo lost on average about 6 lb, or about 2.4% of their body weight.
 The average starting weights were 235 lb and 231 lb for the Wegovy® pill and placebo groups, respectively.

 76% or about 8 in 10 adults achieved 5% or more weight loss with Wegovy® compared with 31% taking placebo.